 Role & Responsibilities of the Noncustodial Parent

-- Pay child support and provide health insurance coverage or medical cash assistance as ordered by the court
+- Payment of child support and provide health care coverage or cash medical support as ordered by the court.

-- Respond to the court's and OCSE's request for information
+- Responding to the court's and OCSE's request for information.

-- Notify OCSE and the court if you move, change employers, have a change of income, or change names
+- Notifying OCSE and the court if you move, change employers, have a change of income, or change names

 Things to Know

 - OCSE does not represent the custodial party – OCSE represents the State of Arkansas and its interest in seeing that the children are financially cared for.

 - You should provide as much information as you can to OCSE about your financial situation so that your support order can be set at a realistic amount.